 X-rays, if indicated

-Our state of the art office was designed with both children and adolescent patients in mind.
-If your child has any previous dental experience, we encourage you to have their dental records, including any recent x-rays, forwarded to our office or bring them with you.
+Our state of the art office was designed with young children, adolescent, and special needs patients in mind.
+If your child has had any previous dental experience, we encourage you to have their dental records, including any recent x-rays, forwarded to our office or you may bring them with you.

 Please fill out a new patient form in advance and bring it with you to your child's first visit.
-If your child has any discomfort prior to the appointment, or if you have any questions, please do not hesitate to call us at any time.
+If your child has any discomfort prior to the appointment, or if you have any questions, please do not hesitate to call us.